-Enter the number of hours and minutes from the time the patient is first assessed in the PCI hospital until first balloon inflation or stent deployment.
+Enter the date and time the patient arrives in the PCI hospital.

-The time reported should be the time from when the patient is first assessed in the PCI hospital until the first interventional device is used.
-If the patient presents first to another center (for example a community hospital), the time reported should be from when the patient reaches the hospital that is going to perform the PCI until the first interventional device is used.
+If the patient presents first to another center (for example a community hospital), the time reported should be when the patient reaches the hospital that is going to perform the PCI.